 A huge benefit to becoming an electrician is that you won’t accumulate an unimaginable amount of student debt to earn a great living.
 In fact, as an apprentice electrician, you’ll be able to earn while you learn your trade.
 That means that while others are attending college with no guarantee of a job after they graduate, you’ll be earning a decent wage and your electrical training at the same time.

-Based on the latest Bureau of Labor Statistics data, the average electrician in the United States makes just over $48,000 a year.
+Based on the latest Bureau of Labor Statistics data, the average electrician in the United States makes over $56,000/year.

 Job Security & Opportunities: